shay-y/radjust/README.md

 The procedures implemented in the functions compute the adjusted p-values for FDR control on replicability claims.
-By declaring as replicability discoveries the features with adjusted p-values (termed r-values) to the desired nominal level (e.g., 0.05), the FDR on replicability claims is controlled at the nominal level.
+By declaring as replicability discoveries the features with adjusted p-values (termed r-values) below the desired nominal level (e.g., 0.05), the FDR on replicability claims is controlled at the nominal level.
+See Bogomolov and Heller (2013), Heller, Bogomolov and Benjamini (2014), and Bogomolov and Heller (2018) for details.

 The function `radjust_sym` should be used for replicability analysis of two independent studies, each examining multiple features.
 The features